lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The main security property for KEMs standardized in the NIST Post-Quantum Cryptography Standardization Project {{NIST-PQ}} is indistinguishability under adaptive chosen ciphertext attacks (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have arbitrary ciphertexts decapsulated.
 IND-CCA2 corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
 A weaker security notion is indistinguishability under chosen plaintext attacks (IND-CPA), which means that the shared secret values should be indistinguishable from random strings given a copy of the public key.
 IND-CPA roughly corresponds to security against a passive attacker, and sometimes corresponds to one-time key exchange.

+IND-CCA2 is a desirable property of encryption mechanisms for CMS since encryption public keys are often long-term -- for example contained within X.509 certificates {{?RFC5280}} -- and certain uses of CMS could allow for the type of decryption oracle that forms the basis of an adaptive ciphertext attack.

 <!-- End of KEMs section -->

 ## ML-KEM {#sec-intro-ml-kem}

-ML-KEM is a recently standardized lattice-based key encapsulation mechanism defined in {{FIPS203}}.
+ML-KEM is a lattice-based key encapsulation mechanism defined in {{FIPS203}}.
 \[EDNOTE: Not actually standardized yet, but will be by publication]

 ML-KEM is using Module Learning with Errors as its underlying primitive which is a structured lattices variant that offers good performance and relatively small and balanced key and ciphertext sizes.
 ML-KEM was standardized with three parameters, ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
 These were mapped by NIST to the three security levels defined in the NIST PQC Project, Level 1, 3, and 5.
 These levels correspond to the hardness of breaking AES-128, AES-192 and AES-256 respectively.